-While the Company has good relations with its employees, these relations may be impacted by changes in the scheme of labor relations, which may be introduced by the relevant governmental authorities in whose jurisdictions the Company carries on business.
-Adverse changes in such legislation may have a material adverse effect on the Company's business, results of operations, and financial condition.
+While the Company has good relations with its employees, these relations may be impacted by changes in the labor relations scheme, which may be introduced by the relevant governmental authorities in whose jurisdictions the Company carries on business.
+Adverse changes in such legislation may have a material negative effect on the Company's business, results of operations, and financial condition.